Five Chimneys: Auschwitz-Birkenau

 After Olga had been several weeks in the camp, a call came for internees with medical experience.
 Olga was one of the women drafted to work at the new, but ramshackle, infirmary.
 With a staff of five for circa 35,000 women the work load was overwhelming.
 What disturbed Olga the most was the treatment of contagious cases, who were sent to the hospital where selections for the gas chamber were frequent.

 Olga makes a distinction between organization (stealing from the Germans) and common thievery from fellow inmates.
 Items stolen from Kanada, the warehouses where goods stolen from new arrivals were sorted and stored, often wound up as bartered goods on the thriving black market in the camp, thus making the lives of internees more bearable.
 In this fashion, organization was ennobled as an act of social solidarity and resistance.

 Olga and the other women in the infirmary were responsible for the delivery of newborns in the camp.
 However, unless a child were stillborn, both mother and newborn were sent to the gas chambers.
 Olga's companions wrestled with this ethical dilemma and eventually decided to save the mothers by inducing stillbirths.
 "And so, the Germans succeeded in making murderers of even us", mused Olga.

-The mass liquidation of the Jews of Hungary in the summer of 1944 was without precedent even at Birkenau.
+The mass murder of the Jews of Hungary in the summer of 1944 was without precedent even at Birkenau.
 Ten transports arrived daily and 400 Greeks from transports from Athens and Corfu were ordered into the Sonderkommando.
 Amazingly, the Greeks refused to kill the Hungarians.
 They declared that they preferred to die first.

 Olga worked on various commandos, including the "Esskommando" (food service kommando) and the "Scheisskommando" (latrine cleaning detail).
 Both of these were preferable to senseless work requiring carrying stones, bricks or mud, then returning them to their original places.
 The purpose of such work was to wear down the inmates physically and mentally and to make them candidates for selection.